faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     >**Note:** Kindly refresh the screen incase you encounter any error message and perform the above step again.

 4. The model will probably provide a satisfactory response to the prompt, presented as a numbered list.
 While this is a decent answer, it doesn't meet our specific needs.
-5. Next, update the system message to include instructions `You are an AI assistant helping write python code.
+5. Next, update the Give the model instructions and context to include instructions `You are an AI assistant helping write python code.
 Complete the app based on provided comments`.
-Click **Save** and subsequently click on **Continue**.
+Click **Apply changes** and subsequently click on **Continue**.
 6. Format the instructions as python comments.
 Send the following prompt to the model.

     ```code